-Being the largest city in New Zealand, the roads are very busy.
-We suggest not to drive in the city and on the motorways during rush hours (6h – 10h and 15h – 19h) otherwise you could end up sitting in a traffic jam for an hour or 2!
+Being the largest city in New Zealand, the roads in Auckland are very busy.
+We suggest you avoid driving in the city and on the motorways during rush hours (6am–10am and 3pm–7pm), otherwise you could end up sitting in a traffic jam for an hour or two!
 Parking within in the city is expensive so a cheaper alternative is to take the red bus route for approximately $1 NZD into the main downtown street of Auckland, Queen Street.

-The two main must-sees are the Sky Tower and Mount Eden.
-Mount Eden is an old volcano in the center of the city and provides magnificent 360-degree views.
+The two main must-sees in Auckland are the Sky Tower and Mount Eden.
+Mount Eden is an old volcano in the centre of the city that has magnificent 360-degree views.

-Waiheke Island located 30 minutes by ferry from downtown Auckland is Waiheke Island.
-The island is known for its pristine beaches and world class vineyards and for the more adventurous type there is kayaking, surfing, mountain biking and fishing activities.
+Waiheke Island is located 30 minutes by ferry from downtown Auckland.
+The island is known for its pristine beaches and world-class vineyards.
+For more adventurous types there is kayaking, surfing, mountain biking and fishing.

-Pihan Beach is a beach of volcanic black sand that stretches for kilometres and is said to be Auckland’s best-known surf beach.
+Pihan Beach is a beach with volcanic black sand that stretches for kilometres and is said to be Auckland’s best-known surfing beach.
 The road into Piha Beach is one lane and very steep.